ianchanning/awesome-github-alternatives/README.md

-# Awesome Github Alternatives
+# Awesome GitHub Alternatives

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-This is a list of alternatives to Github, that by default offer Git management in some way.
+This is a list of alternatives to GitHub, that by default offer Git management in some way.
 If they also offer another type it will be tagged so.
 All self-hosted options are free and open source, using licenses that are compatible with the GPL.

 ## Self-hosted